Nhattd97/buildkite-kobiton-app-upload-plugin/README.md

 # Kobiton App Upload Buildkite Plugin

-A Plugin that take an apk or ipa file and upload it to Kobiton App.
+A Plugin that take an apk or ipa file and upload it to Kobiton App...

 ## Example